Simcha Rotem: Post-war life

 After the end of World War II, Rotem joined the Nakam group.
 He infiltrated the bakery of an American camp for German prisoners of war near Dachau in order to poison the German prisoners.
 After making friends with Poles who worked in the bakery, Rotem got the manager drunk, made copies of the keys, and returned them before he sobered up.
 The plot was called off soon after in order not to spoil parallel efforts at Langwasser internment camp.

 He also took part in the Beriha organization, that helped European Jews immigrate to Mandate Palestine, despite the restrictions imposed by the British Mandatory policies (White Paper of 1939).
 Although his twelve-year-old sister was murdered in the ghetto uprising, his parents and another sister survived in hiding and, in 1947, he and the surviving members of his family immigrated to Mandate Palestine.
 He lived in Jerusalem.
-As of 2018, the year of his death, he was one of two survivors of the Warsaw Ghetto Uprising; At the time of his death, he was the last survivor.
+As of 2018, the year of his death, he was one of two survivors of the Warsaw Ghetto Uprising; At the time of his death, he was credited as being the last surviving fighter of the uprising.
+However, another fighter, Michael Smuss, in fact outlived him.

 In the 2001 TV mini-series Uprising he is portrayed by actor Stephen Moyer.

 In April 2018 Rotem castigated Polish president Andrzej Duda, writing: "I became very frustrated, disappointed and even amazed by your systematic disregard of the fundamental difference between the suffering of the Polish nation after Poland was seized by Nazi Germany, which I do not disparage, and the methodical genocide of my brothers and sisters, Poland's Jewish citizens, by the Nazi-German extermination machine, ignoring the fact this extermination machine had many Polish accomplices."
 Rotem also wrote "I don't blame the Polish nation as a collective, and I'm well aware of the thousands of Poland's Righteous Among the Nations in addition to the many other Poles whose actions to save Jews during the war have not been revealed" and "only once the Polish society truly faces the bitter historical truth, revealing its scope and severity, will there be a chance that those horrors will not be repeated.
 Therefore, I vehemently oppose the distorted law recently passed in Poland, meant to eradicate from historical recollection the heinous acts the Poles committed against the Jewish people during that dark time."